eresearchqut/etc_jupyterlab_telemetry_extension/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/educational-technology-collective/etc_jupyterlab_telemetry_extension/main?urlpath=lab)

-This extension provides a JupyterLab service named IETCJupyterLabTelemetry that exposes a NotebookEventLibrary that has events that emit Signals associated with user actions in the Notebook.
-The IETCJupyterLabTelemetry Token represents a service that can be consumed by a JupyterLab plugin similar to core services: [Core Tokens](https://jupyterlab.readthedocs.io/en/stable/extension/extension_points.html#core-tokens).
+This extension provides a JupyterLab service, identified by the `IETCJupyterLabTelemetryLibraryFactory` token, that can be used to construct a `ETCJupyterLabTelemetryLibrary` instance that exposes Signals associated with user actions in the Notebook.

+The `IETCJupyterLabTelemetryLibraryFactory` Token represents a service that can be consumed by a JupyterLab plugin similar to core services: [Core Tokens](https://jupyterlab.readthedocs.io/en/stable/extension/extension_points.html#core-tokens).
 See the [Usage](#usage) section for instructions on how to consume the service.

-The following events are emitted by the events in the NotebookEventLibrary:
+The following user actions are emited from the `ETCJupyterLabTelemetryLibrary` as a Signal:

 * Active Cell Changed
 * Cell Added
 * Cell Executed
+* Cell Errored
 * Cell Removed
 * Notebook Opened
 * Notebook Saved
 * Notebook Scrolled

-Each of these events is exposed as a Signal on the an event of an instance of the NotebookEventLibrary.
 The consumer plugin can attach a handler to the Signal in order to log the event message.

 ## Events

 Each event message will contain a list of cells relevant to each event.
 See the [Relevant Cells](#relevant-cells) section for details.
+Each event contains an *incremental* representation of the Notebook.
+By providing incremental representations of the Notebook each message will requires less storage.

-Each event will also contain a JSON representation of the Notebook in its present state.
-The notebook JSON object contains a list of notebook cell objects.
-A notebook cell object will contain only the cell id if the cell content or output hasn't changed since the last event.
+Notebook cells will only contain the cell ID if the cell contents hasn't changed since the last event.

-The rationale for recording only the cell id when the cell contents have not changed sense a prior message is that it saves storage space.
 This approach allows for messages to be reconstructed at a later time by using the cell contents contained in previously logged messages i.e., the cell IDs are used in order to obtain the contents of the cell from a previously logged cell.

 Please note that in order to reconstruct messages all *enabled* events must be logged.
+Please see the [Configuration](#configuration) for details on how toggle events.

 ## Event Message Schema